industrial-edge/upload-app-to-industrial-edge-management/README.md

 - Click on "Import YAML" and select the `docker-compose.yml` off the application in your file system
 - The warning `Build (sevices >> <servicename> ) is not supported` can be ignored
 - Click on "Review" and "Validate and Create" and choose a version label, e.g `0.0.1`
-- Enter the version of the application and click on "create"
+- Make sure that the correct architecture is choosen and click on "create"
 - Upload the app to the IEM by clicking on "Start Upload" and wait for the upload to finish successfully

 ![Upload App to IEM](doc/graphics/upload-app-iem.gif)